Dopamine and the Art of Team Motivation: Science-Based Hacks

 8. Promote a Healthy Work-Life Balance

-By implementing these dopamine-boosting strategies, you can create an environment where your team is naturally more motivated, engaged, and productive.
+You can create an environment where your team is naturally more motivated, engaged, and productive.
 Remember, it's about small, consistent changes that collectively create a significant impact.

 Balancing Dopamine: The Risks of Overstimulation